-For the Bridge to Employment report, we decided to use the three-year survey without blending with the 18-month survey for other types of credentials, and deciding the same for all other PACE reports in which survey data are used.
-This decision we based on analyses of data for yet another PACE site: Pathways to Healthcare.
-We chose this site for the research because we had Pima Community College (PCC) records and because the evaluation's processing of those records was further along (at the time of drafting the Bridge to Employment report) than was processing at other PACE sites for which we had negotiated access to college records.
+For the Bridge to Employment report, the research team had decided to not to combine the three-year survey data with the 18-month survey data for other types of credentials (i.e., those that were not exam-based).
+Further, we decided the same for all other PACE three-year impact reports using survey data.
+This decision we based on analyses of data for yet another PACE site: Pima Community College (PCC)'s Pathways to Healthcare.
+We chose this site because the PCC study offered college records to support the analysis, making it a good choice for investigating these survey outcomes, and because the evaluation's processing of those records was further along at that time than the other PACE sites.

-Analysis of PCC records showed that the three-year survey was more accurate than the 18-month survey.
-We focused on Pathways to Healthcare respondents who reported a school-issued credential in only one of the two surveys, and then checked to see whether the PCC records confirmed issuance of that survey-reported credential.
-Among respondents who reported such a credential at 18 months but not at three years, PCC records confirmed this claim for just 35 percent.
-In contrast, among respondents who reported such a credential at three years but not at 18 months, PCC records confirmed this claim for fully 81 percent.
+Analysis of PCC's records showed that for school-issued credentials, the three-year survey was more accurate than the 18-month survey.
+We focused on Pathways to Healthcare respondents who reported a school-issued credential in only one of the two surveys, checking the PCC records to see whether that survey-reported credential had actually been issued.
+Among respondents who reported a school-issued credential at 18 months but not at three years, PCC records confirmed just 35 percent of those reports.
+In contrast, among respondents who reported a school-issued credential at three years but not at 18 months, PCC records confirmed fully 81 percent.
+For some reason, the 18-month survey instrument generated many more unverifiable school-issued credential claims than the three-year survey did.